ArthurHowardMorris/ArthurHowardMorris.github.io/assets/slides/AAA_2023_covid/slides.md

 > clause addresses the information asymmetry issue and moral hazard problem by
 > creating a threat of lenders calling default on loans even in the absence of
 > covenant violations, prompting the owner-manager to behave in the lender’s
 > interest and not engage in excessive risk-taking.

 (Song et al., 2023 p.
 10)

-What sort of uncertainty did Jensen and Meckling have in mind?

-# Theoretical Foundation: Jensen & Meckling & Probability
+# Theoretical Foundation: Jensen & Meckling & Propability

 > An apt analogy is the way one would play poker on money borrowed at a fixed
 > interest rate, with one’s own liability limited to some very small stake.
 > Fama and Miller (1972, pp. 179-180) also discuss and provide a numerical
 > example of an investment decision which illustrates very nicely the potential
 > inconsistency between the interests of bondholders and stockholders.

 (Jensen & Meckling 1976)

-# Theoretical Foundation: Jensen & Meckling & Probability
+# Theoretical Foundation: Jensen & Meckling & Propability

 - This view of uncertainty as quantifiable like poker goes back to the 17th century when European aristocrats were trying to understand their games of chance.
 - J.M.
 Keynes and Frank Knight did not believe that this approach was applicable to real economic activity.
 - Frank Ramsey disagreed and won the debate.
-- Friedman, Fama, and the field of financial economics largely inherits the view as articulated in Jensen and Meckling (1978) this view.
+- Friedman, Fama, and the field of financial economics largely inherits this view.
+This is a strong orthodoxy.
-- However, the incomplete contracting literature seems much closer to the sort of uncertainty that Keynes and Knight had in mind in their work on probability.
+- I consider the incomplete contracting literature to be a quiet heresy, which is why I like it so much.

+# Theoretical Foundation: Jensen & Meckling & Propability

+- How do MAEs fit into the traditional quantifiable probability framework?
+- How do MAEs fit into the incomplete contracting framework (unique from covenants)?

 # Theoretical Foundation: Jensen & Meckling & Probability